Tornado outbreak of February 28 – March 1, 2017: March 1 event

-Perryville, Missouri/Christopher, Illinois
+Perryville, Missouri/Vergennes–Elkville–Mulkeytown, Illinois

-The first EF4 tornado of 2017 began at 01:51 UTC on March 1 (7:51 p.m.
-CST on February 28) to the west of Perryville in Perry County, Missouri, where it snapped the trunks of several hardwood trees and caused EF1 damage to homes.
+This violent EF4 tornado began at 7:51 p.m.
+CST (01:51 UTC) to the west of Perryville in Perry County, Missouri, where it snapped the trunks of several hardwood trees and caused EF1 damage to homes.
 An outbuilding was destroyed at EF2 intensity near the intersection of Country Road 810 and North Highway.
 The tornado then continued to the northeast and intensified at an exceptional rate, causing EF4 damage as it impacted a small subdivision of large homes on the west side of I-55.
 Multiple two-story homes along Kyle Lane were completely leveled.
 One person was killed in their vehicle as the tornado crossed I-55, and least a dozen cars were mangled and destroyed after being thrown 200–300 yd from a nearby salvage yard.
 The tornado then moved across a series of open pastures before crossing US 61 and impacting the northwestern outskirts of Perryville at EF4 intensity.
 A residential subdivision along Moore Drive in this area sustained devastating damage, with many homes completely leveled, a few of which were swept clean from their foundations.
 Numerous trees in this area were snapped and denuded, and several vehicles were flipped and tossed.
 One home in this area was anchor-bolted to its foundation with its wall studs' toe-nailed at both the top and bottom and was completely swept away with only the basement left behind.
-Despite the high-quality construction, the overall context surrounding this home was not indicative of an intensity greater than mid-range EF4, and maximum winds along this segment of the path were estimated to have peaked at 185 mph.
+Despite the high-quality construction, the overall context surrounding this home was not indicative of an intensity greater than mid-range EF4, and maximum winds along this segment of the path were estimated to have peaked at 180 mph.